benarmstrongg/cursedui/README.md

 })
 ```

+Sure, you could just do `p.innerText = "text"` and avoid the `with` statement, but where's the fun in that?

 ### State

 No need for `let` or `const` - state variables are declared on the window object!
 Be careful not to reuse variable names!